 There will be no formal RFP opening.
-Information in the RFPs will not be released until the contract is awarded.
+All information in the RFPs will not be released until such is award by Burlington Electric and acceptance by the winning contractor.
 If you would like to receive the RFP overview results after the award you may do so only in writing (email) to our Purchasing Department.
 If you would like to review the RFPs that were submitted, you must submit a letter to our Purchasing Department requesting a meeting to review the files in person.